 Can women fast?
 Or is it – as many people still claim – somehow dangerous for them?

-Not surprisingly, the use of fasting for weight loss has a long history, since it’s, kind of, like, obvious.
-I mean, everybody understands that if you do not eat, you are highly likely to lose weight.
-Duh.
-Which makes it even more surprising how much people fear missing even a single meal, let alone fast for a prolonged period of time.
+Not surprisingly, the use of fasting for weight loss has a long history.
+It makes sense that if you do not eat, you are highly likely to lose weight.
+Which makes it even more surprising how much people fear missing even a single meal, let alone fasting for a day or more.

-They think that fasting (not eating) will make you fat.
+Some fear that fasting (not eating) will ultimately lead to a ‘starvation mode’ and actually make you fat.
 That’s kind of like saying that splashing water on your head will dry your hair.
-That’s modern dietetics for you.
 Kind of a Bizarro world.
+It is a mistruth used to instill fear.

 Tales of people ‘ruining’ their metabolism abound.
 Food companies, of course have eagerly ‘educated’ medical professionals about the dangers of missing meals and the safety of eating sugar.
 Nobody makes money when you skip meals.